manojvirat457/Medusa-3D-Swag-Store/README.md

 #### Overview

 ![image](https://user-images.githubusercontent.com/100597998/194545519-7b7b5db4-657f-4f55-9aca-eef5a121a5ae.png)

 ![image](https://user-images.githubusercontent.com/100597998/194545593-8a1e931d-7ea6-4268-b10d-c50a9e2784d1.png)

 ## Set up Project

 This section should cover how to set up and run the project locally.
-It’s intended to help the Medusa team properly review your submission, as well as help the community to benefit from your submission.
+It’s intended to help the Medusa team properly review your submission, as well as help the community to benefit from our submission.
+Please read it thoroughly and implement it.

 ### Port details
  - Redis - 6379